Semi-stable representations as limits of crystalline representations: Introduction

 \subsection{Reductions of semi-stable representations}

-In \cite[Proposition 3.9]{Che}, Chenevier proved that the representations in the space $\til{\sT}_2$ lie in families.
+In \cite[Proposition 3.9]{Che}, Chenevier proved that points of the space $\til{\sT}_2$ lie in families of $(\varphi, \Gamma)$-modules.
+By Kedlaya-Liu \cite[Theorem 0.2]{KL10}, such a family comes from a family of Galois representations at least affinoid locally around an \'etale point.
 Furthermore (see, e.g., the discussion on \cite[p.
-1513]{Che}), the semi-simplification of the reduction of representations living in connected families are isomorphic.
-This means that if the points in $\til{\sT}_2$ corresponding to two representations are close, then the semi-simplifications of the reductions of the two representations are the same.
+1513]{Che}, which uses results of \cite{Che14} on pseudorepresentations), the semi-simplification of the reduction of Galois representations living in connected families are isomorphic.
+This means that if the points in $\til{\sT}_2$ corresponding to two Galois representations are close, then the semi-simplifications of the reductions of the two Galois representations are the same.
 Moreover, the dual of the reduction of a lattice in a $p$-adic representation is the same as the reduction of the dual lattice in the dual representation.
-Using these facts, along with Theorem~\ref{any l invariant}, we see that if one knows the reductions of the crystalline representations appearing in Theorem~\ref{any l invariant}, then one can compute the reduction of any two-dimensional semi-stable representation.
+Using these facts, along with Theorem~\ref{any l invariant}, we see that if one knows the reductions of the crystalline representations appearing in Theorem~\ref{any l invariant}, then one can compute the reduction of $V_{k,\sL}$ for any $k \geq 3$ and $\sL \neq \infty$ (the case $k = 2$ is not as interesting since the reduction is always reducible).